R3ta update. R3ta update. Click for full update

 Contamination Prevention

-• Limit punctures into the stopper.
+• Limit punctures into closures.

-Common Mistakes to Avoid
+Common Mistakes

-• Over-diluting (weak, unstable solutions).
+• Over‑diluting to unstable concentrations.

-• Using the wrong solvent.
+• Using an unsuitable solvent.

 • Skipping temperature equilibration.

-• Insufficient mixing (undissolved particles).
+• Insufficient mixing time.

-• Poor sterility during multi-use access.
+• Poor aseptic technique during multi‑access.

 FAQs